Lok Sabha Speaker Om Birla urges MPs to wear masks | Health

 Amid fresh concerns over coronavirus, Lok Sabha Speaker Om Birla on Thursday advised parliamentarians to wear a mask and spread awareness about Covid-appropriate behaviour.

-Birla came to the House wearing a mask himself and said Covid cases are once again on the rise in certain countries.
-He said the government has taken quick steps and asked people to wear masks in crowded place and follow Covid-related protocols.
+Birla came to the House wearing a mask himself, and said Covid cases are once again on the rise in certain countries.
+He said the government has taken quick steps and asked people to wear masks in crowded places and follow Covid-related protocols.

 ''We should be vigilant keeping in mind the past trends of the pandemic,'' he told the members.

-He also said masks have been made available for MPs at the gates and they should all wear one.
-Covid is back at the centre of India's health and political map with the government on Wednesday advising people to get vaccinated and mask up, and saying random sample testing will be conducted at airports for passengers arriving from China and other countries.
+He also said masks have been made available for MPs at the entry points of the Lok Sabha chamber and they should all wear one.
+The government on Wednesday advised people to get vaccinated and mask up.
+It also said that random sample testing will be conducted at airports for passengers arriving from China and other countries.
+Besides MPs, masks were also distributed to journalists covering the Winter session of Parliament.

+The Lok Sabha secretariat has asked employees to wear masks and following distancing norms, sources said.

+''We were asked to wear masks before entering the Lok Sabha chamber.
+We welcome this step.
+The Lok Sabha secretariat had made arrangements to ensure enough masks were available for members,'' said BJP MP Manoj Tiwari.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)